pwtail/readme/README.md

 **No async/await**

 The balrog project takes an unconventional approach: **async/await keywords are discouraged!**
-You write the async code in the same way as you write the sync code.
+You write the async code in the same way you would write the sync code.
 Under the hood, it will still run asynchronously, if you choose so.
 Balrog aims to support both sync and async I/O equally well.